booch/resume/resume.md

 Highlights
 ----------

-   * Created web sites in Ruby on Rails for several different companies.
+   * Built web sites in Ruby on Rails for several different companies.
    * Mentored developers in Agile methodologies and Java programming, in order to bring developer jobs back to the USA.
    * Implemented method of automatically configuring cable modems for a large Internet Service Provider, with approximately 20,000 cable modem customers per site.
+   * Led and managed a small team to develop GNU/Linux training manuals.
    * Very active member of local Ruby and GNU/Linux communities.
-   * Led and managed a small team to develop GNU/Linux training manuals.
+   * Co-host of This Agile Life podcast.

 Technical Expertise